Failure of Esakia's theorem in the monadic setting: Abstract

 \section{Abstract}

-Esakia's theorem states that Grzegorczyk's logic is the largest modal companion of intuitionistic propositional calculus.
-We prove that already the one-variable fragment of intuitionistic predicate calculus does not have the largest modal companion, yielding that Esakia's theorem fails in the monadic setting.
+Esakia's theorem states that Grzegorczyk's logic is the greatest modal companion of intuitionistic propositional calculus.
+We prove that already the one-variable fragment of intuitionistic predicate calculus does not have a greatest modal companion, yielding that Esakia's theorem fails in the monadic setting.